pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 from <a href = "https://github.com/si2-urssi/winterschool" target="blank">is here</a>).
 More precisely, I'm picturing a decentralized network of mentors that could connect with scientist-coders all over.
-That's right, I'm talking about the Worldwide Research Software Engineer Mentoring Network.
+That's right, I'm talking about the a Research Software Engineer Mentoring Network.
 I'll say more about why it would be decentralized below.

 But first let me say this solution of mentoring may not be such a straw-man.